ExtendRealityLtd/Tilia.Input.UnityInputManager/Documentation/HowToGuides/CreatingProxyActionsAndChainingActions/README.md

 Play the Unity scene and you will be able to press the Space Key to make the `Floor` GameObject disappear or you can press the Xbox Controller Button A to also make the `Floor` GameObject disappear.

 [Zinnia]: https://github.com/ExtendRealityLtd/Zinnia.Unity
-[Using The Unity Button Action]: ../UsingTheUnityButtonAction/README.md
+[Add the Tilia.Input.UnityInputManager.ButtonAction]: ../UsingTheUnityButtonAction/README.md
+[Step 2]: #Step-2